phamvantienkiz/FinManagementAgent/README.md

 ## 1. Project Overview

-This project is an AI-powered financial advisory chatbot designed for integration into banking applications and popular messaging platforms.
+The project is an AI-powered financial advisory chatbot that is designed to be integrated into popular banking apps or messaging platforms.
 A dedicated web interface is planned for advanced financial analytics in the near future.

 ## 2. Key Features